 I hope you understand that when the news is released, there is very little chance that the predicted move is the correct move.
 Many times the move is far less than expected.
 That's the reason why selling options prior to earnings can be very profitable.
 The IV collapses because another substantial price change is NOT expected and there is no reason to pay a high IV to buy either calls or puts.

-However, if you chose to sell an option that was not very far out of the money (OTM), and if the stock moves far enough, then the IV decrease doesn't do a whole lot of good.
+However, if you chose to sell an option that was not very far out of the money (OTM), and if the stock moves far enough, then the IV crush. doesn't do a whole lot of good.
 Sure you gain as IV plunges, but you can easily incur a substantial loss when the short option has moved significantly into the money.

 Also remember that part of the time that stock price gaps by far more than expected.
 In that scenario, a higher quantity of formerly OTM options are now ITM.
 Thus, large losses are not only possible, but they are more frequent that you realize.
 Apparently your trades have worked out well (so far).